 Finally, focus group participants discussed the issues of health literacy and technological ability.
-Information is changing so fast that it is hard to keep up, and attention must be paid to interact attention attention attention must be paid to interact attention attention attention.
+Information is changing so fast that it is hard to keep up, and attention must be paid to interpart afterurersus eport misinformation.
 Technological ability is a barrier, however.
 One focus group participant asked, if people do not know how to use the technology, how are they going to access information and care?
 It was noted that there is too much emphasis on technology for a population that is not proficient in the use of technology.